jennybc/googlesheets/vignettes/basic-usage.md

 ```

 ```
+## Sheets found and slated for deletion:
-## Sheet "hi I am new here" moved to trash in Google Drive.
+## hi I am new here
+## Success.
+All moved to trash in Google Drive.
 ```

 # Worksheet Operations